 For a mortgage REIT, the most important measure to follow is a company's interest rate spread.
-This is the difference between the rate at which the company borrows money and the rate at which it lends out money.
+This is the difference between the rate that the company borrows money at and the rate that it lends money out at.

 Source: S&P Capital IQ.

 Annaly's interest rate spread, while declining, is still very high and will likely remain so until interest rates begin rising again.
 As the Federal Reserve has stated that it won't raise rates until 2014 at the earliest, you have some time before this will happen.